somewhatlurker/amd_arbpg_repros/README.md

 Vertex program failure causes the triangle to not render (vertex positions are zeroed).
 Fragment program failure causes the triangle to appear black.

+This case has a separate `_nv` variant due to crashes observed on Nvidia GPUs.
+The unsuffixed variant omits a `RET` instruction (due to issue 2/`ret_crash`) that does not seem to affect behaviour on AMD GPUs, but may impact Nvidia GPUs.
+Meanwhile the `_nv` version's use of `RET` is correct, but cannot be run on AMD GPUs until issue 2/`ret_crash` is fixed.

 <br>